Last Updated on July 9, 2023

 EDITOR’S NOTE: Aldi has redesigned this spin mop system so it now has two nesting buckets and keeps dirty water separate from clean water.
 Read our full review of the new spin mop here.

 Every January, Aldi starts stocking shelves with cleaning and organizing products to help us get our houses in shape after the busy holidays.
 Enter the Easy Home Spin Mop, which Aldi sells as an Aldi Find (Special Buy), which means that it’s only in stores for a few weeks, and once it’s gone, it’s gone.
 I bought a Clorox mop at a big box store last year, and I’ve been somewhat disappointed in its performance, so I decided to try my luck with Aldi’s mop.

 The Easy Home Spin Mop sold for $19.99 at the time of publication, and it is suitable for all hard surfaces and comes with a mop, two mop heads, and a special bucket.
+(EDITOR’S NOTE: As of 2022, the mop is now $24.99.)
 This product is made in China.